nebrius/simple-analytics/README.md

 Simple Analytics Server
 =======================

-Simple node.js based site analytics server.
-It is not intended to be powerful, configurable, or scalable.
+Simple node.js based real-time site analytics server.
+It is not really intended to be powerful, configurable, or scalable.
 Instead, it's really just to serve as a stop-gap until [Ghost Blog](https://ghost.org/) gets its dashboard released.

 To install: